strawstack/CoinCard/README.md

-# WebTemplate
+# CoinCard

-A web template.
+A simple game built with HTML and JS animated with CSS.